jaybe78/vps-webpack5-redux-streaming-test/readme.md

 ## Html not updated when fetching data (useAsync())
-Problem: I have a component `Movies` which fetches some data, but the it seems the stream does not get injected as the html is not update.
+Problem: I have a component `<Movies />` which fetches some data, but  it seems the stream does not get injected as the html is not updated.

-Note: Wrapping up a component fetching data with Lazy has solved the problem.(`Weather`)
+Note: Wrapping up a component fetching data with `React Lazy` has solved the problem. (`Weather`)

-index.page.jsx
+- index.page.jsx
 ```
 const Lazy = React.lazy(() => import('../../components/Weather'))